rdisipio/coachable-course-agent/README.md

 Add pacing preferences (e.g. 3 months vs 12 months)

-Web interface with feedback memory and visualization

 ---

 ## 👤 Author

-Built by Riccardo Di Sipio, exploring how agents can collaborate—not just recommend.
+Built by Riccardo Di Sipio, exploring how agents can collaborate and not just recommend.

 ---